Dry-Eggo/Jaguar/README.md

 ---

-## Blocks
+## Structs

-Blocks are the core user-defined types in Jaguar — like structs but better.
+Structs are the core user-defined types in Jaguar.
 They can hold both data and methods.

 ```

-block Person {
+struct Person {
   name: str,
   age: int,
 }

 ```

-Methods inside a block:
+Methods inside a struct:

 ```

-block Person {
+struct Person {
   name: str,
   age: int,